Undergraduate Programmes

 Course Description

-This SBW deals with the principles of normal structure and function of these systems.
-Students are expected to apply these principles to explain the basis of clinical assessments of these systems and the pathophysiological basis of common diseases including anaemia, bleeding disorders, obstructive and restrictive lung diseases, hypertension, ischemic heart disease, cardiac failure and common valvular defects and rhythm disturbances of the heart.
+This SBW deals with the principles of normal structure and function of the haematological system.
+Students are expected to apply these principles to explain the pathophysiological basis of common diseases such as anaemia, bleeding disorders and haematological malignancies.

 Course Description